 During his 1796 farewell address, Washington stated, “Whatever may be conceded to the influence of refined education on minds of peculiar structure, reason and experience both forbid us to expect, that national morality can prevail in exclusion of religious principle” (Religion and the American Presidency).

-The thinking was similar 70 years later under the 16th president, Abraham Lincoln, who outlined the concept of “divine providence” in a public speech proclaiming a “National Fast-day” in 1863: “It is the duty of nations as well as of men to own their dependence upon the overruling power of God…and to recognize the sublime truth, announced in the Holy Scriptures and proven by all history, that those nations only are blessed whose God is the Lord.”
+The thinking was similar 70 years later under the 16th president, Abraham Lincoln, who outlined the concept of divine providence in a public speech proclaiming a day of national fasting in 1863: “It is the duty of nations as well as of men to own their dependence upon the overruling power of God…and to recognize the sublime truth, announced in the Holy Scriptures and proven by all history, that those nations only are blessed whose God is the Lord.”

-While the nation’s culture and history are clearly inundated with mementos of a pious past—from its currency stating, “In God We Trust,” to the country’s constitutional laws, many of which are based on Old Testament laws—religious freedom was always a mainstay, causing the country to become known as a place for those previously persecuted for their beliefs.
+While the nation’s culture and history are clearly inundated with mementos of a pious past—from its currency stating, “In God We Trust,” to the country’s constitutional laws, many of which are based on Old Testament laws—religious freedom was always a mainstay, a safe haven for those previously persecuted for their beliefs.
 Think Puritans, Quakers and Jewish settlers.

-Fast-forward to the 21st century, when most Americans still classify themselves by their religious beliefs.
+Fast-forward to the 21st century, when most Americans still classify themselves by their religious views.
 In fact, over 90 percent of Americans believe in a form of God.

 Almost all worship in their own way, often with beliefs that run contradictory to each other.
 A tattooed pastor sporting a Bible in one hand and a cigarette in the other believes God condones his preaching in a bar, while another man believes that God views drinking as sin, worthy of hellfire.
 Rosary beads in hand, an elderly lady listening to the soft sounds of a preacher reciting a Sunday mass in Latin believes that God expects somberness, while another woman believes He wants her to honor Him by jumping, dancing and speaking in unrecognizable languages.
-Some believe God expects them to don dresses and suits for church services; others maintain God takes a more laid-back, come-as-you-are approach, meaning it is acceptable to wear T-shirts and ripped jeans.
+Some believe God expects them to don dresses and suits for church services; others maintain God takes a more laid-back, come-as-you-are approach, meaning it is acceptable to wear a ratty T-shirt with pajama pants.

 In the chaos of opposing views of what God expects—and how He should be worshipped—is there any way to know which is correct?